SARAVANA1501/plugin-TrackerJsCdnSync/README.md

-region = "<Replace with your region>" key = "<Replace with your key>" secret = "<Replace with your secret>" folder-prefix = "<Replace with your folder path to store file>"
+region = "<Replace with your region>" key = "<Replace with your key>" secret = "<Replace with your secret>" folder-prefix = "<Replace with your folder prefix to store file>"
 ```

 ## Configure Aws S3 CDN with Role based access